open2b/scriggo-site/site/templates/using.md

 {% end %}
 ```

-In this case _itea_ is a macro with body the body of the _using_ statement.
-Only if and when `Header` calls the macro,
+In this case _itea_ represents a macro with body the body of the _using_ statement.
+Only if and when `Header` calls
-the body is rendered and consequently the `socials` macro id called.
+the macro, the body is rendered and consequently the `socials` macro id called.

 Below we will look at a more complex use case.